betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenRTutorial.md

 However, we also need to train our model in the same way that will be used to predict the 2019 Australian Open.
 When predicting the 2nd round, we won't have data from the 1st round.
 So we will need to build our training feature matrix with this in mind.
 We should extract features for a player from past games at the start of the tournament and apply them to every matchup that that player plays.

-To do this, we will create a function, `extract_latest_features_for_tournament`, which maps over our feature dataframe for the dates in the first round of a tournament and grabs features.
+To do this, we will create a function, `extract_latest_features_for_tournament`, which maps over our feature data frame for the dates in the first round of a tournament and grabs features.

 First, we need the Australian Open and US Open results - let's grab these and then apply our function.